-At Parkhurst we aim to deliver a quality product.
-Each pair of boots is handled over 180 times through dozens upon dozens of steps before they get packed and shipped to you.
-Throughout this construction process, the human eye and hand play crucial roles in every stage from cutting to finishing.
+At Parkhurst, we aim to deliver a quality made in the USA pair of boots.
+Each pair is handled over 180 times by 8 skilled worker and the owner before they get packed and shipped to you by our owner.

 Our uppers are guided by hand through sewing machines, which in some cases, are older than all of us.
 This is contrary to what is widely done in the footwear industry currently as most of the pattern stitching is automated and requires very little human interaction other than sliding a pattern into and out of a cutting/sewing machine and watching the computer run stitches.
 We prefer a more hands-on approach to stay true to the craft.
 The way we do this takes longer, and involves a bit more risk since it's manual.
 We believe at the end of the day, the human hand and eye play the most crucial parts in creating a quality, hand-crafted product.

 Our patterns are traced and cut using laser-guided measuring and cutting technology.
 While we do sometimes use clickers for insoles and custom orders, we believe that using this technology provides a more accurate cut, more precise fit and helps to utilize more of the leather hide, resulting in less leather which gets wasted or discarded.

 We use genuine vegetable tanned leather Goodyear welts made in Massachusetts.
 The style we use is called split reverse and provides excellent water resistance.
 The welts are sewn and held onto our boots via an insole rib which is attached to the bottom of the insole unit.
 This process has helped to ensure the boot/shoes' longevity for decades to come while allowing for easy repairs and maintenance to parts of the boot.